Two-dimensional hydrodynamic viscous electron flow in annular Corbino rings

 At zero magnetic field, $\vec{u} = (u_r,0,0)$ in polar coordinates for the Corbino geometry \cite{corbinotron}.
 As shown in the SM, analytic solutions to Eq.\ref{eq:ns_continuity} and Eq.\ref{eq:ns_steadystate} give the general forms of $u_r$ and $\phi$ as

-When the steady-state solution of $u_r$ is substituted into Eq.\refeq{eq:ns_momentum}, the viscosity term $\nu \vec{\nabla}^2 \vec{u}$ disappears.
+and as a result when the steady-state solution of $u_r$ is substituted into Eq.\refeq{eq:ns_momentum}, the viscosity term $\nu \vec{\nabla}^2 \vec{u}$ disappears.
 Although this may seem unusual as it would suggest that viscosity plays no role at first glance, viscosity is responsible for resisting radial shear deformations, where fluid layers move at different speeds along the direction of motion.
 This shear deformation occurs due to radial velocity gradients, such as those seen in the discontinuous motion at contact boundaries in Ohmic transport, and causes flow to extend beyond the discontinuity.
 It is only at this point that the viscosity term truly does drop out.
-As this flow is a direct result of this viscosity term, one would expect an explicit dependence of $\nu$ in the electric potential profile $\phi$.
+As flow beyond the boundary is is a direct result of this viscosity term, one would expect an explicit dependence of $\nu$ in the electric potential profile $\phi$.
 In our model, this manifests as the dependence of $\ell_{MC}$ in $\tau$, that is directly related to $\nu$ and depends greatly on temperature below $1~K$.
-A distinct feature of radial hydrodynamic transport, viscous electron flow extends beyond the source-drain region and can be experimentally probed.
+A distinct feature of radial hydrodynamic transport, viscous electron flow can now extend beyond the source-drain region and be experimentally probed.\eendparagraph